-If he sees either the pencil and he sees you there with the recorder that would be an excellent idea.
+If he sees either the pencil or sees you there with the recorder that would be an excellent idea.
 It puts my notice.

 Then actually write things down and requires the salesman to make initials on the paperwork.
 This is no different than when at the dealerships asked you to sign some documents.

-So tip number 1 would be to take notes and record conversations and let him know you are doing this.
+So, tip number 1 would be to take notes and record conversations and let him know you are doing this.
 It does not help if he does not know your take notes recording his phone conversations.
-This can actually be counterproductive trust.
+This can be counterproductive trust.

 I would say the 2nd most important thing to do is to walk out of the dealership at least once during the negotiation process.
 I don't care what it is for.
 Tell the dealer you have to your child from daycare.
 Tell the dealer you're hungry.
 Tell the dealer you need some time to think.
-The one advantage that the dealership has is that you were on their turf and that they have the ability to throw you off and interrupt your thinking.
+The one advantage that the dealership has is that you were on their turf and that they could throw you off and interrupt your thinking.